-All students in grades identified for system-wide assessments (including the CCRS Summative Assessments) shall participate in the assessments.
-DoDEA students who have been identified as having disabilities shall participate using either the standard CCRS Summative Assessments, with or without reasonable and appropriate accommodations as per their Individualized Education Program (IEP), Section 504 plan, and/or Multilingual Learners (ML) plan, or through the use of the appropriate DoDEA alternate assessment.
+All students in grades and courses identified for system-wide assessments (including the CCRS Summative Assessments) shall participate in the assessments.
+DoDEA students who have been identified as having disabilities shall participate using either the standard CCRS Summative Assessments, with or without reasonable and appropriate accommodations as per their Individualized Education Program (IEP), Section 504 plan, and/or English Language Learner (ELL) plan, or through the use of the appropriate DoDEA alternate assessment.
 DoDEA students must meet the eligibility criteria established by DoDEA to participate in the alternate assessment.